 Examples of maps.

 Some miscellaneous tips and tricks for fine-tuning diagrams.

 It is possible to add extra information (semantics) to relationship types such as Flow.
 For example, line width can implicate e.g. volume of the integration.
-Line color can implicate e.g. importance, or interaction type such as automatic, semi-automatic, manual integration, or integration mechanism such as ftp-transfer, batch, messaging, service call (Remote Procedure call, RPC), synchronous/asynchronous etc.
+Line color can implicate e.g. importance, or interaction types such as automatic, semi-automatic, manual integration, or integration mechanism such as FTP-transfer, batch, messaging, service call (Remote Procedure Call, RPC), synchronous/asynchronous etc.

-Using descriptions for add-on information in the form of a legend in diagrams, it is possible to add any kind of extra meanings into diagram elements.
+Using descriptions for add-on information in the form of a legend in diagrams, it is possible to add any kind of extra meaning into diagram elements.
 For example, to illustrate life-cycle indicators.

-It is worth noticing, that there is established practices for using colors with ArchiMate as follows: a) yellow for business layer, b) light blue (turquoise) for application layer and c) light green for technology layer.
+It is worth noticing, that there are established practices for using colors with ArchiMate as follows: a) yellow for the business layer, b) light blue (turquoise) for the application layer and c) light green for the technology layer.
 Hence it is not suggested to use custom colors with elements, even though modelling tools allow this, as colors have these “built-in” meanings already.

 The value of using grouping is that we can use relationships with the group.
 E.g. information flow can be modelled against the group instead of distinct applications (figure above), if the integrations are similar.